daniel-araujo/darr/README.md

 #include <darr.h>
 ```

-Now you can declare variables of type `struct darr`.
+Then you can declare variables of type `struct darr`.

 ```C
 struct darr my_dynamic_array;